oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

-As per [**\[RFC7232\]**](#HTTPConditional), a `304 Not Modified` is returned when the client performs a `GET` request containing an [[[If-None-Match]{style="color:windowtext"}]{.Datatype}](#sec_HeaderIfNoneMatch) header and the content has not changed.
+As per [**\[RFC7232\]**](#HTTPConditional), a `304 Not Modified` is returned when the client performs a `GET` request containing an [`If-None-Match`](#sec_HeaderIfNoneMatch) header and the content has not changed.
 In this case the response SHOULD NOT include other headers in order to prevent inconsistencies between cached entity-bodies and updated headers.

 The service MUST ensure that no observable change has occurred to the state of the service as a result of any request that returns a